bytechefhq/bytechef/README.md

 # turn on the Worker process and listen to tasks.
 piper.worker.enabled=true
 # when worker is enabled, subscribe to the default "tasks" queue with 5 concurrent consumers.
-# you may also route pipeline tasks to other arbitrarilty named task queues by specifying the "node"
+# you may also route workflow tasks to other arbitrarilty named task queues by specifying the "node"
 # property on any give task.
 # E.g. node: captions will route to the captions queue which a worker would subscribe to with piper.worker.subscriptions.captions
 # note: queue must be created before tasks can be routed to it.
 Piper will create the queue if it isn't already there when the worker
 # bootstraps.
 piper.worker.subscriptions.tasks=5
-# enable a git-based pipeline repository
+# enable a git-based workflow repository
-piper.pipeline-repository.git.enabled=true
+piper.workflow-repository.git.enabled=true
 # The URL to the Git Repo
-piper.pipeline-repository.git.url=https://github.com/myusername/my-pipelines.git
+piper.workflow-repository.git.url=https://github.com/myusername/my-workflows.git
-piper.pipeline-repository.git.branch=master
+piper.workflow-repository.git.branch=master
-piper.pipeline-repository.git.username=me
+piper.workflow-repository.git.username=me
-piper.pipeline-repository.git.password=secret
+piper.workflow-repository.git.password=secret
-# folders within the git repo that are scanned for pipelines.
+# folders within the git repo that are scanned for workflows.
-piper.pipeline-repository.git.search-paths=demo/,video/
+piper.workflow-repository.git.search-paths=demo/,video/
-# enable file system based pipeline repository
+# enable file system based workflow repository
-piper.pipeline-repository.filesystem.enabled=true
+piper.workflow-repository.filesystem.enabled=true
-# location of pipelines on the file system.
+# location of workflows on the file system.
-piper.pipeline-repository.filesystem.location-pattern=$HOME/piper/**/*.yaml
+piper.workflow-repository.filesystem.location-pattern=$HOME/piper/**/*.yaml
 # data source
 spring.datasource.platform=postgres # only postgres is supported at the moment spring.datasource.url=jdbc:postgresql://localhost:5432/piper